jambalayadog/JWMouseHighlighter/README.md

  * Radius
  * Color
  * Transparency
- * + more

-Installer included.
+ * # of Markers and Duration

-Python + icons included if you want to go rogue.
+Use the Installer, or grab the Python + included icons if you want to go rogue.

 Ideas for future:
-* customize update speed (currently 10ms)
+* Customize update speed (currently 10ms) or remove lag entirely
+* Code sign and put on Microsoft Store
+* Make it look nicer
-* remove lag entirely
+* ???